 Why are we taking energy out of our name?

-In the one-on-one interviews conducted with key stakeholders, the consultants doing the interviews asked the same question first: “what is The Society of Energy Professionals?”
+In the one-on-one interviews conducted with key stakeholders, the consultants doing the interviews asked the same question first: “what is The Society of United Professionals?”
 And, with one exception, the answer was the same each time, “The Society is a union of professionals.”

 That was a telling response because it reflects that The Society is no longer simply a group of engineers working for Ontario Hydro like we were 70 years ago.
 Many Society members who work for energy companies could just as easily work outside the energy sector because their skills are in things as diverse as project management, marketing, economics, accounting, IT and administration.
 Moreover, one of our members’ employers is an IT company that just so happens to be contracted to an energy company.
 Another employer, Legal Aid Ontario, has nothing at all to do with energy.

 The other inescapable consideration is our future.